ejmastnak/ejmastnak.com/content/tutorials/vim-latex/ultisnips.md

 For example, snippets inside the file `tex.snippets` would apply to files with `filetype=tex`.
 If you want certain snippets to apply globally to *all* file types, place these global snippets in the file `all.snippets`, which is documented towards the bottom of `:help UltiSnips-how-snippets-are-loaded`.

-By default, UltiSnips expects your `.snippet` files to live in directories called `UltiSnips`, which, if you wanted, you could place anywhere in your Vim `runtimepath`.
+By default, UltiSnips expects your `.snippets` files to live in directories called `UltiSnips`, which, if you wanted, you could place anywhere in your Vim `runtimepath`.
 You can use folder names other than the default `UltiSnips`, too---the snippet directory name is controlled with the global variable `g:UltiSnipsSnippetDirectories`.
 From `:help UltiSnips-how-snippets-are-loaded`,